sidart/bizdom/README.md

 ```
 # Site Settings
-name: Jekflix
+name: Bizdom
-title: Jekflix | A blog theme for Jekyll
+title: The Bizdom | A blog about Indian Business Past and Present
 description: Jekflix is a template for Jekyll inspired by Netflix and made by Thiago Rossener.
 tags:
   - blog